ClusterHQ/flocker/docs/using/tutorial/vagrant-setup.rst

 #.
 Download the Vagrant configuration file by right clicking on the link below.
    Save it in the *flocker-tutorial* directory and preserve its filename.

+   ..
+This download is also used in the getting started guide.
+You will need to adjust
+      it if this download is changed.

    :version-download:`Vagrantfile.template`

    .. version-literalinclude:: Vagrantfile.template